pyrodie18/splunk-ai-operator/tools/cluster_setup/EKS_README.md

 **Option B: Use an existing VPC with subnets**

+**Required VPC Networking Components:**
+If using existing VPC, ensure it has:
+- ✅ At least 2 private subnets in different AZs
+- ✅ At least 2 public subnets in different AZs
+- ✅ NAT Gateway (at least 1, preferably 1 per AZ for HA)
+- ✅ Internet Gateway attached to VPC
+- ✅ Private subnets route to NAT Gateway (0.0.0.0/0 → nat-xxxxx)
+- ✅ Public subnets route to Internet Gateway (0.0.0.0/0 → igw-xxxxx)

 ```bash
 # List all VPCs in your region
 aws ec2 describe-vpcs --region us-west-2 \